Charlie Drake: Comeback

-Drake returned to television in 1963 with The Charlie Drake Show, a compilation of which won an award at the Montreux Festival in 1968.
-The centrepiece of this was an extended sketch featuring a performance of the 1812 Overture, in which Drake played all the instruments, as well as conducting, including one scene in which he was the player of a triangle waiting for his cue to play a single strike – which he subsequently missed.
+Drake returned to television in 1963 with The Charlie Drake Show, a compilation of which later won an award at the Montreux Festival in 1968.
+The centrepiece of this was an extended sketch featuring a performance of the 1812 Overture, in which Drake played all the instruments, as well as conducting, including one scene in which he was the player of a triangle waiting for his cue to play a single strike—which he subsequently missed.
 Through the series, he played a gymnast doing a single arm twist from a high ring while a commentator counted eventually into the thousands and by the end of the series, Drake's arm appeared to be 20 ft long.
-Other shows included Who Is Sylvia?
-(1967) and Slapstick and Old Lace (1971), but it was The Worker (1965 to 1970) that gained most acclaim.

-Television fame led to four films, none of them successful at the box office — Sands of the Desert (1960), Petticoat Pirates (1961), The Cracksman (1963) and Mister Ten Per Cent (1967).
+Television fame led to further films, none of them successful at the box office— The Cracksman (1963) and Mister Ten Per Cent (1967).